 But the Zhangs have a large debt to pay off, as they still have tens of kilograms of unsold tea sitting in their warehouse.
 To alleviate their debt, we have been sponsoring their children’s education for the last year and counting.

-And with the purchase of our Xiaohusai tea, organically grown by farmers from the village, you are directly contributing to farmers like the Zhang family who want, like all of us, a better life for their children.
+With the purchase of our 100% organic loose-leaf tea from Xiaohusai, you are directly contributing to farmers like the Zhang family who want, like all of us, a better life for their children.